demonixis/C3DE/README.md

 - Virtual Reality Support

 ### Platforms
 C3DE supports Windows, Linux and Mac using MonoGame (both DirectX and DesktopGL).
-Because of the OpenGL shader compiler is limited to SM3, this version has less graphics features than DirectX.
+Because of the OpenGL shader compiler is limited to shader model 3, this version has less graphics features than DirectX.
 For now Android and Windows UWP supports are paused the time the engine is more stable.

 ### This feature is broken